-Housed within our own bespoke customised platform, designed to offer up-to-date and readily usable information, TWR V2 is clearly at the forefront of smart technology development by linking people with support options across the health and social care landscape.
+Housed within our own bespoke customised platform, designed to offer up-to-date and readily usable information, the TWR Directory is clearly at the forefront of smart technology development by linking people with support options across the health and social care landscape.

 The Waiting Room connecting you to the right service –

 Please note you will need to download a free QR code scanner from your mobile app store to use QR’s Accessing information to specific services can be difficult at the best of times.
 In modern day life technology plays a key role in ensuring information is at our fingertips.

 The URBRUM resource key gives you the opportunity to access your local services whilst on the go.
 The Quick Response Code on the resource key will take you straight to The Meeting Room, a place where you will be able to access information about local services that can support you.